 This base abstract method should be called by sub-class implementations first.
-We check for mutability based on writable() method return and invalidate checksum caches.
+We check for mutability based on writable() method return.

-Parameters b (str) - bytes to set.
+Parameters b (bytes) - bytes to set.

 Raises ReadOnlyError - This data element can only be read from / does not support writing.